minio/docs/source/operations/external-iam/configure-keycloak-identity-management.rst

    - Configure Keycloak for use with MinIO authentication and authorization
    - Configure a new or existing MinIO Tenant to use Keycloak as the OIDC provider
    - Create policies to control access of Keycloak-authenticated users
-   - Log into the MinIO Tenant Console using SSO and a Keycloak-managed identity
    - Generate temporary S3 access credentials using the ``AssumeRoleWithWebIdentity`` Security Token Service (STS) API

 .. cond:: linux or macos or windows